Ashish202418007/Decoding-India-s-Changing-Palate-A-Visual-Analysis-of-Food-Delivery-and-Consumption-Patterns/README.md

 # Decoding-India-s-Changing-Palate-A-Visual-Analysis-of-Food-Delivery-and-Consumption-Patterns

-Introduction
+## Introduction
 Project Goals:
-To visually explore the trend of increasing expenditure on processed and ready-to-eat food in India.To understand the role of food delivery platforms like Zomato in this trend, particularly in urban areas.To identify patterns in Zomato order data related to food preferences and location.To contextualize the rise of food delivery within broader economic and consumption trends in India.
+ 1. To visually explore the trend of increasing expenditure on processed and ready-to-eat food in India.//
+2. To understand the role of food delivery platforms like Zomato in this trend, particularly in urban areas.//
+3. To identify patterns in Zomato order data related to food preferences and location.//
+4. To contextualize the rise of food delivery within broader economic and consumption trends in India.
-Narrative:
+## Narrative:
 The growing spending on processed and ready-to-eat food in India is primarily driven by rising disposable incomes and changing urban lifestyles, rather than solely by the emergence of food delivery platforms like Zomato.
 As economic